brookeknowles/Taylor_Swift_2048/README.md

 Game is currently deployed at https://rad-begonia-9cc8b6.netlify.app/ to play.
 However the images will load faster if you download the code locally and run from your machine.

+## Notes

+Currently only optimised for the size of my monitor and text is misplaced on different sized windows.
+Will fix in future.